pietro14/reconstruction/README.md

 # Updated HOW-TO-RUN
 ## Running the analysis code (in general):

-`python3 reconstruction.py configFile.txt --pdir plots --max-entries X -jX`
+`python3 reconstruction.py configFile.txt --pdir plots --max-entries X -jX` -r R

 - *configFile.txt* is the configuration file with all the settings.
 - *pdir* is the directory where the plots will be saved.
 - *max-entries* is the number of images you want to analyse.
 - *j* is the number of cores you want to use.
+- R is the run number to process